Academic Partnerships: History

 In March 2014, the firm paid Hillary Clinton $225,000 to deliver a speech.
 In his June 2014 speech to the Association of Private Sector Colleges and Universities, Bush called President Barack Obama's gainful employment regulations, “a sledgehammer to the entire field of higher education.”
 In December of that same year, Jeb Bush resigned from his position at AP in preparation for his bid for a 2016 presidential run.

 In 2014, AP was characterized as a "profit machine" that could reduce the cost of educating an undergraduate by about 85 percent.
 By 2015, AP had annual sales of $100 million and contracts with 40 U.S. colleges and universities.

 At some point, AP was owned by Insight Partners, a venture capital and private equity firm.

 In 2017, the firm appointed Dan Branch, a former Texas House member and Chairman of the Texas House Committee on Higher Education to the board.

 In 2019, Vistria Group, a Chicago-based equity firm, acquired Academic Partnerships for the Vistria II fund.
 Vistria has investments in a number of for-profit education assets, including Edmentum, Vanta Education, FullBloom Education, MSI Information Services, Apollo Education Group, and Unitek Learning.

 In 2020, University of Texas-Arlington President Vistasp Karbhari resigned after taking two international trips paid by Academic Partnerships.
 The school paid AP "more than $178 million over about a five-year period."

 In 2020, Academic Partnerships was one of five online program managers that Senators Elizabeth Warren and Sherrod Brown targeted for scrutiny.
 The senators said that online program managers were typically not transparent and that they were concerned that these OPMs might be violating rules meant to rein in for-profit colleges.

+In 2023, Academic Partnerships acquired Wiley University Services for $150 million.